pollin14/magento-1-demo/magento/README.md

 Adding our templates and layouts to the `base/default` theme, we'll make our templates and layouts available to all stores and themes.

+NOTE: If you want to add a custom content to an existent view, for example to product view, you need to added to each theme that has that view.

 A template is associated only with a block.
 The block that the template will use to be defined by the `type` attribute of the node `layout>entrepids_giftregistry_index_new>reference>block`